Level 3 Extended Diploma in Creative Media - MOVING IMAGE & VFX

-This course is for imaginative students who aspire to a career within the creative industries specialising in film, animation and special effects.
-You will develop an understanding of how to engage audiences, visualise ideas and plan storyboards and scripts, produce moving image productions for a range of purposes such as storytelling, immersive experiences, live broadcast, as well as marketing and promotion.
+This course is for imaginative students who aspire to have a career within the creative industries specialising in film, animation and special effects.
+You will develop an understanding of how to engage an audience, visualise ideas, plan using storyboards and scripts, and produce moving image productions for a range of purposes such as storytelling, immersive experiences, live broadcast, as well as marketing and promotion.

 What does the course involve?

-You will learn how to use industry standard equipment and software to develop practical skills in cinematography, lighting, audio production, animation and visual effects (VFX).
+Through your studies you will learn how to use industry standard equipment and software to develop practical skills in cinematography, lighting, audio production, animation, and visual effects (VFX).
 Creative media students have access to iMac suites, a dedicated green-screen film/photography studio as well as audio production facilities to produce their work.
 Students will work collaboratively on projects and learn about progression routes to employment opportunities in the creative industries.
 In the autumn term students under 19 years old can apply for selection to the BFI Film Academy to work with industry professionals from film and animation on a commissioned project.
-All students are encouraged to take up work experience with appropriate local employers.

 How is the course assessed?

-The Extended Diploma consists of two years of study, each comprising of two units of practical coursework.
-Progression to year 2 is dependent on successful completion of year one (540 Diploma).
-All assignments are internally assessed and are designed to give you the research, practical and communication skills needed to progress in the industry in future.
-Assignments will be completed through practical work, written reports, presentations, blogs and vlogs.
+The Extended Diploma consists of two years of study, each comprising two units of practical coursework.
+All assignments are internally assessed and designed to give you the research, practical, and communication skills needed to progress in the industry in the future.
+Assignments will be completed through practical work, written reports, presentations, blogs, and vlogs.
 On successful completion of the two-year course, you will attain an Extended Diploma in Creative Media Practice.